-It has been proven that this medication can cause hallucinations, even in those who are prescribed Adderall to treat ADHD (Attention Deficit Hyperactivity Disorder), so it should come as no surprise that it can also cause these same symptoms to those who take it recreationally.
+It has been proven that this medication can cause hallucinations, even in those who are prescribed Adderall treats ADHD (Attention Deficit Hyperactivity Disorder), so it should come as no surprise that it can also cause these same symptoms in those who take it recreationally.

 For those thinking about snorting Adderall to get all high, you might want to think twice unless you intend on a very unpleasant vision, especially when you consider the potential for short and long-term psychosis.